psycopg/psycopg2/doc/src/module.rst

         conn = psycopg2.connect(dbname"test", user="postgres", password="secret")

-    or using a mix of both: if the same parameter name is specified in both sources the *kwargs* value will have precedence over the *dsn* value.
+    or using a mix of both: if the same parameter name is specified in both sources, the *kwargs* value will have precedence over the *dsn* value.
+    Note that either the *dsn* or at least one connection-related keyword argument is required.

     The basic connection parameters are: